magicbitlk/Magicbit-Arduino/index.rst

 Activity
 ***********
- Write a code to toggle an LED in the button press.
+.. note:: Write a code to toggle an LED in the button press.
 LED turns on when button pressed & released, LED turns off when button is pressed & released again.
 (Hint: Make use of variables to ‘remember’ the state of the button press).

 .. raw:: latex